Top places to live in Cornwall Truro

 If you're after a stylish and relaxed lifestyle with plenty of shops but favour an urban location over coastal, Truro is the place for you.
 Part of our Top 200 Places to Live series.

 Truro is Cornwall’s capital city offering relaxed urban living but is often overlooked as it’s inland and bypassed on the way to Falmouth.
-And while it has some down-at-heel areas, there is plenty of beauty to recommend in this once-thriving quayside town and not just the architecture which includes late Regency townhouses and Victorian villas.
+And while it has the usual urban sprawl, there is still plenty of beauty to recommend in this once-thriving quayside town and not just the architecture which includes late Regency townhouses and Victorian villas.
 In the city itself, Lemon Street and Walsingham Place both have fine period buildings and for smaller period terraces, look at Ferris Town, The Crescent and St Dominic Street.
 The riverside area and quay have been redeveloped with modern architectural flats on offer.

 The White Company, Joules, Seasalt, M&S, Waitrose, and um, Primark, make Truro *the* Cornish shopping destination and there are loads of lovely independents too, including family lifestyle shop Lakin & Boon and Busby & Fox for clothes, as well as The Lemon Street Market.